arialpew/bs-dynamic-import/README.md

 ):
 ```

-1) DynamicImport.import take a module path (same as JavaScript API) and return a Promise of importable module.
+1) "DynamicImport.import" take a module path (same as JavaScript API) and return a Promise of importable module.

-2) DynamicImport.load take a Promise of importable module and return a Promise of module.
+2) "DynamicImport.load" take a Promise of importable module and return a Promise of module.

 3) After module is dynamically loaded, you can use >>= (bind) operator to traverse the promise and "repack" the anonymous module with correct interface.
 You can use any module name (think as anonymous module).

 4) Be carefull, if you use wrong interface or don't provide it, you will face compiler error.
-For example, ImportableMath.t resolve the anonymous module (named Math in this example) with correct interface.
+For example, "ImportableMath.t" resolve the anonymous module (named "Math" in this example for clarity) with correct interface.

-Note : if you import wrong module or a path who doesn't exist, compiler will not complain but bundler will.
+**Note :** if you import wrong module or a path who doesn't exist, compiler will not complain but bundler will.

-Note : when using "import", you should provide the ".bs" extension (or configure your bundler to recognize with ".bs.js" extension as JavaScript module).
+**Note :** when using "DynamicImport.import" you should provide the ".bs" extension (or configure your bundler to recognize with ".bs.js" extension as JavaScript module).

 ## Multiple module